cellgeni/cellatac/README.md

 --perclusterpeaks false [default] computer per-cluster cell/peak matrix
                             Note both can be set to true.

---ncell 0               [default] set e.g. to 1000 to test-run smaller number of cells --cellbatchsize 500     [default] parallelisation bucket size (number of cells per bucket) --nclades 10            [default] number of clusters to use
+--cellbatchsize 500     [default] parallelisation bucket size (number of cells per bucket) --nclades 10            [default] number of clusters to use